jakeepia/Sales-Performance-X-Customer-Insights/README.md

 - **ProductCategories:** Categorizes products into meaningful groups (e.g., Bikes, Accessories, Clothing).
 - **Customers:** Captures customer demographics, income level, purchase history, and other key attributes.

+#### Lookup Table: Calendar
+I created a Calendar table for time intelligence that includes:

+- **Date, Month, Quarter, Year:** These columns enable detailed time-based analysis, like comparing sales by month or calculating year-over-year changes.
+The Calendar table is marked as a date table in Power BI to optimize time intelligence functions.

+#### Data Transformation (Power Query)
+- **Column Cleanup:** Removed irrelevant columns that did not add value to the analysis.
+- **Missing Values:** Checked for and handled missing data to ensure the integrity of the final dashboard.

+## 2. Data Model and Relationships

+The data model connects the fact and dimension tables based on primary and foreign keys.
+This star schema design enabled efficient data retrieval and optimal performance in Power BI.

+- **Sales** is connected to **Customers** via the **CustomerKey**, to **Products** via the **ProductKey**, and to **ProductCategories** through the product hierarchy.
+- **Calendar** is linked to **Sales** using the **OrderDate** field, enabling time-based calculations like year-over-year sales, monthly growth, and seasonal trends.